c10b10/wp-cli-deploy/README.md

 * The search replace operation on the db is ran using the `--network` flag, which means all tables will have their url and paths updated.
+* Removed removal of sql dump from server.

 See the issue tracker for more info about what's planned.